 Property taxes represent a significant expense for homeowners in New Jersey, especially in certain communities.
 If you're new to the state or are thinking about purchasing your first home, it's important to be prepared.
-Here's what you need to know about Central New Jersey property taxes.
+Here's what you need to know about property taxes in Central New Jersey.

 When Are Taxes Assessed?